Drug Trafficking Safe Harbor Elimination Act: History

 The Drug Trafficking Safe Harbor Elimination Act provides a borderless application to the current Federal drug conspiracy and trafficking statute.
 The act, if passed, is intended to decrease crimes including conspiracy and drug trafficking while attempting to secure United States borders.
 Supporters report that this act will provide clarity in prosecution regarding conspiracy by persons within the United States, as well as persons who engage within the United States to aid or abet drug trafficking outside of the countries borders.
 The act itself is to reduce the involvement on United States soil in the ever increasing and borderless drug problem.
 This small change in the wording regarding the Controlled Substances Act provides clarity to past gray areas.

 In the United States, there have been many legislative actions and agencies to regulate and prevent drug trafficking on United States soil.
 The United States Department of Homeland Security has a division for International Drug Trafficking that coordinates with various departments to attempt to prevent drug movement, especially those targeted to enter the United States.
 With this Act, these agencies will obtain increased boundaries in detention of possible conspirators and individuals who assist the transport.
 Currently, the Federal Maritime Drug Law Enforcement Act focuses on the transport of illegal substances on international waters.
 This Act focuses on water vessels, such as submarines, which are increasing in use.
 These vessels are used to help drug traffickers reach their destination on waters that are often unregulated.
 Congress reported that the increase in these vessels and the increase in drug trafficking creates a threat to the well being and the security of the United States.
-The use of these type of vessels are universally unacceptable, but difficult to regulate.
+The use of these types of vessels are universally unacceptable, but difficult to regulate.